WGLab/VirTect/README.md

     python download_fasta_index_v02.py --help

-    python download_fasta_index_v02.py -buildver hg38/hg19
+    python download_fasta_index_v02.py -buildver hg38/hg19 -index YES/NO

 This will downlaod the fasta, gencode gtf files, and also will generate the index file and will save in human_reference directory **this should be run for first time**.
 It will download the hg38 or hg19 fasta file based on user input i.e., if you want to download hg38 fasta file then the command will be: *python download_fasta_index_v02.py -buildver hg38* and same for hg19.
+Also we added to extra flag if need only to download the fasta file or GTF.

 ## Viruses reference genomes